About the Iowa Department of Education

 On this page...

-The Iowa Department of Education (DE) works with the Iowa State Board of Education (State Board) to provide support, supervision, and oversight for the state education system that includes public elementary and secondary schools, nonpublic schools that receive state accreditation, area education agencies (AEAs), community colleges, and teacher preparation programs.
+Through leadership and service to the state education system, the Iowa Department of Education works to ensure all students are ready for college and career training and receive the postsecondary support they need to succeed.
+The Department provides oversight to the state education system that includes public elementary and secondary schools, nonpublic schools that receive state accreditation, area education agencies, community colleges, and teacher preparation programs.

-The DE employs approximately 235 people in four major divisions: Division of Community Colleges, Division of School Finance and Support Services, Division of Communication and Information Services, and Division of Learning and Results.
+The Department employs approximately 220 people in two major offices: Office of Learning and Results and Office of Operations and Initiatives.
 Although the state libraries, vocational rehabilitation, and public television remain affiliated with the Department of Education, their operations have expanded and developed into independent entities with independent boards.

-- DE Alphabetical Directory of Grimes Building Personnel
+- Department of Education Alphabetical Directory - Grimes Building Personnel

 - Customer Service Guide